 Sewage backup in a house is one of those unfortunate events that can certainly ruin your day as well as your entire week, your habitual daily routine, and even your household items.

-Depending on the severity of the problem, you may lose from several hours (locating the cause of the backup, eliminating it, and cleaning the mess) to several days (not being able to use your home until water damage mitigation is over).
+Depending on the severity of the problem, you may lose several days.
+From locating the cause of the backup, eliminating it, and cleaning the mess to not being able to use your home until water damage mitigation is over).

-However, you can avoid the trouble altogether or at least limit the damage, if you know the right steps to take after a sewage backup.
+You can avoid the sewer cleanup trouble altogether if you know the right steps to take after a sewage backup.

 Backups usually result from problems in the sewer systems or the septic systems treating domestic wastewater.